Crypt Killer

-Crypt Killer (known as Henry Explorers in Japan) is a 1995 arcade video game produced by Konami.
-It was also released in 1997 for the Sega Saturn and Sony PlayStation home consoles, and in Japan for Microsoft Windows.
-The Saturn version makes use of the Saturn's various light guns, while the PlayStation version is compatible with the Naki Lunar Gun and the Konami Justifier.
+Crypt Killer (released as Henry Explorers in Japan) is a 1995 light gun shooter video game developed and published by Konami for arcades.
+Ports for the PlayStation and Sega Saturn were released in 1997, along with a CD-ROM conversion for Microsoft Windows released exclusively in Japan the same year.
+The Saturn version makes use of Sega's Virtua Gun (released as the Stunner in North America), whereas the PlayStation version is compatible with Konami's own Hyper Blaster light gun peripheral (released in North America as The Justifier).
 The game's scenery and characters are all 3D polygon models, while most of the enemies and their projectiles are 2D sprites.

 Plot

 The players are "crypt raiders" guided by Galazon, the spirit of travels, who resembles a floating head to travel through variously themed caves, temples and crypts in search of the "Eyes of Guidance" which would open the doors of fate.
 On their journey they are armed with a shotgun to fend off many mythical enemies, such as mummies, skeletons, fish-men, gargoyles, and an array of other monsters.